HonghuXue/HonghuXue.github.io/content/project/Analog-CMOS/index.md

 #   Otherwise, set `slides = ""`.
 #slides: example

+---
 We worked as a two-person team from 04.2015 to 07.2015 during my master study in University of Freiburg.
-The main task includes:
+The main task includes,

 (i)Schematic design of a two-stage amplifier through Cadence

-(ii)Tuning Circuit parameter to meet various standards e.g. Unity Gain Bandwidth, pole-zero compensation , Ac gain, Phase Margin ...
+(ii)Tuning Circuit parameter to meet various standards e.g. Unity Gain Bandwidth, pole-zero compensation , Ac gain, Phase Margin and etc.

 (iii)Conducting Monte-Carlo and Corner Simulation

----